heckj/CASimEngine/Benchmarks/README.md

     swift package benchmark baseline compare 0.1.0

+or, to output with markdown format to paste into a PR:

+    swift package benchmark baseline compare dev --format markdown

 For more details on creating and comparing baselines, read [Creating and Comparing Benchmark Baselines](https://swiftpackageindex.com/ordo-one/package-benchmark/main/documentation/benchmark/creatingandcomparingbaselines).

 ## baseline per tag: